omrchndmr/omrchndmr/README.md

 ## 🌱 Currently Working On

-* 🚜 **Autonomous Agricultural UGV (BTÜ IKA Team):** Leading the software development for an unmanned ground vehicle designed for precision agriculture.
+* 🚜 **Autonomous UGV :** Leading the software development for an unmanned ground vehicle designed for precision agriculture.
 * ⚡ **Embedded Control:** Developing low-level firmware on **STM32** microcontrollers for precise motor driving and sensor data acquisition.
 * 👁️ **Perception & AI:** Implementing real-time crop detection and classification using **YOLOv8** and **RGB-D Cameras**.
 * 🧭 **Navigation Stack:** Developing **ROS2-based** path planning and obstacle avoidance algorithms for unstructured environments.